KarlMae/java-course/README.md

 ﻿Java course
 ============

-This repo isa representation of my learnings in java during the 2018/1 semester.
+This repo is a representation of my learnings in java during the 2018/1 semester.

 I had previous knowledge of Java from 11th grade, where I created a game as the research work/practial project.
 Also a semster of